• Skip to primary navigation

 Topping potted plants with sand has many benefits, including improving the water-draining qualities of the soil, adding weight to the light potting mix, and supporting the plant structure.

-However, it's not very effective to resolve the fungus gnats problem.
-The sand doesn't prevent them from breeding and laying eggs in the potting medium.
+However, it’s not very effective in resolving the fungus gnats problem.
+The sand doesn’t prevent them from breeding and laying eggs in the potting medium.

 Jump To: